peterhinch/micropython-touch/README.md

 of larger displays.
 March 2024: Port from micro-gui.

-# Before you started
+# Before you start

-Please read [the quck start guide](./SETUP.md) which advises on hardware selection and configuration.
+Please read [the quick start guide](./SETUP.md) which advises on hardware selection and configuration.

 # 0. Contents